 I welcome the Minister back to the House to discuss this legislation that all of us hope will never have to be used.
 Fianna Fáil will support this Bill, which seeks to maintain provision of certain health benefits to eligible residents of Northern Ireland and to make provision for British citizens to access the affordable childcare scheme on the same basis as Irish citizens in the event of a no-deal Brexit.

 The reimbursement of medical expenses to eligible residents of Northern Ireland is a provision which is being proposed under the spirit of the Good Friday Agreement.
-The EHIC is one of the EU programmes where access for citizens in Northern would be affected in the absence of an agreement on UK withdrawal, and this Bill aims to address that particular situation.
+The EHIC is one of the EU programmes where access for citizens in Northern Ireland would be affected in the absence of an agreement on UK withdrawal, and this Bill aims to address that particular situation.
 Under this proposed legislation, it is envisaged that the EHIC-equivalent benefits will be available to Irish, EU and British citizens living in Northern Ireland who require necessary healthcare when visiting EU or EEA member states or Switzerland.
 EHIC allows EU residents to access health provision in any EU country and in Switzerland, Iceland, Liechtenstein and Norway if they become ill or are injured while on a temporary stay in this country.
 Currently, one can only apply for an EHIC from the Irish health authority if one is ordinarily resident in Ireland and not receiving a social insurance payment from another EU state or paying another EU state's social insurance or one is not the dependant of such a person.

 The term "necessary care" was defined under decision 194/2003 by the Administrative Commission on Social security for Migrant workers.
-That decision defines "necessary care" as benefits granted to prevent an insured person being forced to return home to their member state and to enable them to continue their temporary stay in another member state under safe medical conditions.
+That decision defines "necessary care" as benefits granted to prevent an insured person being forced to return home to their member state and enable them to continue their temporary stay in another member state under safe medical conditions.
 The decision specifically states that it does not cover people who travel within Europe to get treatment in another country.
 What happens to the EHIC in the future will be decided as part of the negotiations on the future EU-UK relationship.